 A kids morning routine chart is a GREAT way to make your mornings easier!
-Put your kids on the path to independence, and encourage them to do things for themselves with the help of a daily routine chart!
+Put your kids on the path to independence, and encourage them to do things for themselves with the help of this printable morning chart!

 My 10 year old daughter makes a PERFECT two-egg cheese omelette.
 The eggs are perfectly cooked, and the cheese is nice and melted.
 She even makes omelettes for her 8 year old sister, since she’s too young to use the stove by herself.